Submit a Planning Application

 - With a cheque for the correct amount with the first line of the site address on the reverse and a covering letter to this address

-- For payments up to £1000, over the telephone with us here.
+- Over the telephone with us here.
 If an Officer is not available when you call, please leave a message and we will call you back.